MicrosoftDocs/visualstudio-docs/docs/docker-tutorials/deploy-to-cloud.md

 ---
 # Deploy to the cloud

 Now that you have run your app locally, you can start to think about running it in the cloud so other people can access it and make use of it.
 To do this, you'll use Docker contexts.
 A context is the place where you're currently working with containers.
-Right now, you only have your "default" context, so you'll need to add a cloud one and deploy our app to it.
+Right now, you only have your "default" context, so you'll need to add a cloud one and deploy your app to it.

-## Create our cloud context
+## Create your cloud context

 1. To start, you can see what contexts you have by looking at the contexts section of the Docker panel: